nlesc-metrics/metrics-menu/README.md

 ## How can people propose new metrics?

-The preferred way of proposing a new metric is via GitHub's issue tracker on the repository dedicated to NLeSC metrics collection, https://github.com/nlesc/metrics.
+The preferred way of proposing a new metric is via GitHub's issue tracker on the repository dedicated to metrics collection at NLeSC https://github.com/nlesc/metrics.
 When you make a new issue there, you'll be shown the following:

 ![issue-types](https://user-images.githubusercontent.com/4558105/157683671-dc9bb5d8-498b-4556-b3c2-abb2d2d1f0ea.png)